DevMountain/html-layout/README.md

 ### Follow Along

 * Open `index.html`.
+* Create a reset.css file and add the reset styling in it.
+  * solution
 * Inside index.html, create your index.html boiler plate.
-  Be sure to include:
-  * Document type declaration
-  * etc.
   * solution
-* Inside `index.html`, link the index.html file to the style.css file using a `<link>` tag.
+* Inside `index.html`, link the index.html file to the style.css file.
   * solution
-* Inside `index.html`, link the index.html file to the reset.css file using a `<link>` tag.
+* Inside `index.html`, link the index.html file to the reset.css file.
 Be sure to insert this link before the style.css.
   * solution
 * Inside index.html, in the `body` tags create header.
 Give it a class so that we can style it later.
 Close your header tag.
   * solution
 * Inside index.html, below the closing header tag create a aside section.
 Give it a class name.
 Close your aside tag.
   * solution
-* Inside index.html, below the closing aside tag create a `main` section.
-Give it a class name and close the `main` tag.
+* Inside index.html, below the closing aside tag create a main section.
+Give it a class name and close the main section.
   * solution
-* Inside index.html, inside your main section tags add a div using the `<div>` tag.
-Give it a class name and do forget to close the div tag `</div>`.
+* Inside index.html, inside your main section add a div.
+Give it a class name and do forget to close the div.
   * solution
-* Inside index.html, below the closing main tag create another aside section using the `<aside>` tag.
-Give it the same class name as the previous aside tag and close the aside tag `</aside>`.
+* Inside index.html, below the closing main tag create another aside section.
+Give it the same class name as the previous aside tag and close the aside section.
   * solution
 * Open `style.css`.
-* Inside style.css, select the header by class and give it a height, width, and background color.
+* Inside style.css, select the header by class and give it a height and background color.
   * solution
-* Inside style.css, select the aside sections by class and give the a height, width, background color, and display property.
+* Inside style.css, select the aside sections by class and give them a height, width, background color, and make them float to the left side of the page.
   * solution
-* Inside style.css, select the main section by class and give it a height, width, background color, position, and display property.
+* Inside style.css, select the main section by class and give it a height, width, background color, position, and make it float to the left side of the page.
   * solution
-* Inside style.css, select the div inside the main section by class and give it a height, width, background color, position, and bottom property.
+* Inside style.css, select the div inside the main section by class and give it a height, width, background color, position, bottom property, and left property.
   * solution

 ### Solution